 What You’ll Find in the Journal

 I encourage you to read the editors’ thoughtful introductions to the poetry and fiction you’ll find in the journal.
-We publish new poetry, essays, and/or fiction nearly every week, and new humor and visual art as it comes to us.
-See, for instance, the occasional series of photographs by artist Erica Baum, the images of sculptures (and accompanying essay) by Wendy Richmond; fiction by Paul Lisicky, Ben Greenman, Carolyn Ferrell, Maria Saba, and Tracy O’Neill; poetry by our new poetry editor Daisy Fried, as well as Regie Cabico, Terese Svoboda, Rachel Hadas, and many more; plus an occasional featured poet portfolio and interview, like the most recent featuring Aaron Anstett.
+We publish new poetry, essays, and/or fiction nearly every week, as well as new humor and visual art.
+See, for instance, the occasional series of photographs by artist Erica Baum, the images of sculptures (and accompanying essay) by Wendy Richmond; fiction by Paul Lisicky, Ben Greenman, Carolyn Ferrell, Maria Saba, and Tracy O’Neill; poetry by Regie Cabico, Terese Svoboda, Jill McDonough, Rachel Hadas, and many more; plus an occasional featured poet portfolio and interview, like the most recent featuring Fady Joudah.
 Because our editors are too modest to mention it themselves, I want to note that their terrific work also appears in the journal; please look for it.

 We are actively interested in publishing humor, especially because tyrants hate it when people laugh at them.
 See, for instance, an update of traditional proverbs, by Philip Hoover.
-In essays, we address the problem of humor in this political climate (Tony Eprile); protesting the national anthem (Tara Campbell); Caligula (Valerie Block); asylum (Peter Trachtenberg); debt (Rachel Ann Brickner); how to reassure oneself with stories (Caroline Leavitt); and how, last spring, Timothy Denevi had a feeling something very, very bad was going to happen.
+In essays, we address topics like humor in this political climate (Tony Eprile); protesting the national anthem (Tara Campbell); Caligula (Valerie Block); asylum (Peter Trachtenberg); debt (Rachel Ann Brickner); reactions post-Charlottesville (Priya Balasubramanian); and Syrian refugees in Greece (Dana Sachs).